darasus/ai-blog/content/eminems-revival-is-a-mess.md

   Eminem details the struggles he has being a father and a husband.
   “Chloraseptic” details a conversation between Eminem and his ex-wife and current-girlfriend, Kim Scott.
+intro: >-
+  Eminem is the GOAT when it comes to rapping about pains of fame and being a voice for the disenfranchised.
+However, that doesn’t mean he can’t also be a mess.
+Eminem’s latest album Revival is a messy album with some highs and lows, but there are some tracks you must listen to again and again to grasp their true meaning.

+  Eminem has been through his fair share of ups and downs in life.
+The rapper’s almost-breakdown after 2001, fall from grace with the media in 2003, drug addiction in 2005, and even his personal life with his ex-wife Kim Mathers has been made public knowledge thanks to tabloids.

+  However, despite all this, Eminem remains one of the most prolific rappers out there.
+Despite releasing an album last year called RevivEND – ending it withEND – which was not an extended play or mixtape but actually just a re-release of his old work as if it were new material…And now he’s back with another self-titled album under the moniker of “Revival” in 2018.
+Yes, we know—it all sounds very confusing.

+  With over 100 million records sold worldwide and 15 Grammy Awards under his belt, Marshall Mathers remains one of the greatest rappers ever (no matter what Kendrick Lamar thinks).
+With that being said, here are 5 things you should know about Eminem’s ‘Rev
 ---

 ## “Revival” is a throwback to Eminem’s early work